MIROC-DOC/model_description/org/md_enorg/a-intro.md

 The right-hand side is the term that gives rise to the time variation of each of those forecast variables.
 This time-varying term TERM00001,TERM00001 is ,
-It is calculated based on the predictor variables TERM00002 and TERM00002, Advection due to atmospheric motion represented by TERM00003 and TERM00004 (in the above equation ." in section TERM00005) and , The term "cloud and radiation" can be broadly divided into two categories: the term by each process, such as cloud and radiation, and the term by each process (the term in the appendix TERM00006).
+It is calculated based on the predictor variables TERM00002 and TERM00002, The terms such as advection due to atmospheric motion represented by TERM00003 and TERM00004 (the term of TERM00005 in the above formula), and
+The term "cloud and radiation" can be broadly divided into two categories: the term by each process, such as cloud and radiation, and the term by each process (the term in the appendix TERM00006).
 The former is called the dynamic process and the latter is called the physical process.